 is to enhance the quality of life, to promote independent functioning and to facilitate personal growth for adults with a history of mental illness.
 To achieve this, Independence Center provides ongoing social, educational, vocational, and housing opportunities.

-We are dedicated to promoting and supporting the mental health and substance use treatment needs of our community.
+We are dedicated to promoting and supporting our community's mental health and substance use treatment needs.

 Follow Independence Center on Facebook, Twitter, Instagram, and LinkedIn We post tips, tricks, and resources to help enhance your mental health.